devopssteps/complete-40-days-AWS-course/Phase-08-DevOps-on-AWS/Day-37-BlueGreen-Deployment.md

 # 🚀 AWS Blue/Green Deployment — Complete Hands-On Demo
 ## 1. What is Blue/Green Deployment?

+### An AWS Blue-Green Deployment is a release strategy that cuts downtime and risk by running two identical production environments: Blue (the current live version) and Green (the new version).Once testing passes on Green, production traffic is instantly routed away from Blue.
+If something goes wrong, you can instantly roll back to Blue with zero downtime.

+### Blue/Green Deployment is designed to minimize or avoid user-visible downtime by preparing the new environment separately and shifting production traffic after validation.

 Blue/Green Deployment is a deployment strategy where we maintain **two environments**:

 ### 🔵 Blue Environment